 What causes insecurity in a relationship?
 The question has weighed on most of our minds at some point.
 Either because we’ve found ourselves in the throes of insecure feelings or on account of having a partner who projected their insecurities on to the relationship.
 In both cases, insecurity has the potential to complicate relationships.

 That’s why, much like jealousy, it is labelled as a negative emotion.
 However, not all insecurity is bad.
 It’s a natural human emotion that pushes us to protect what we hold dear.
-It is when the intensity of insecurities grows to an extent that it becomes the sole dominating force in a relationship that trouble brews.
+It is when the intensity of insecurity grows to an extent that it becomes the sole dominating force that trouble brews; a very insecure partner drains relationships.

 What Causes Insecurity In A Relationship – 8 Most Common Causes